mikoontz/remote-sensing-resistance/readme.md

 15. Calculate summary information for the CBI calibration step by running "analyses/15_cbi-summary-stats.R"

-16. Compare the currently best-available YPMC wildfire dataset (USFS Region 5 Geospatial) to what we have developed by calculating some additional attribute information.
+16. Calculate some additional attribute information for the USFS Region 5 GIS dataset-- the current best severity dataset for the Sierra Nevada.
 Run "data/data_carpentry/16_ypmc-pixel-count-usfs-r5.R"

+17. Compare the currently best-available YPMC wildfire dataset (USFS Region 5 Geospatial) to what we have developed by running "analyses/17_fire-perims-summary-stats.R"